TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search

 \subsection{RQ3: Optimal \textit{k} in MCTS Expansion}

 To determine the optimal value of \textit{k} for our task, we conduct experiments with \textit{k} values from 1 to 5.
-To ensure fairness, we use the dataset in \Cref{sec:ablation} to evaluate \oursystem under each value of \textit{k}.
+To ensure fairness, we use the same dataset described in \Cref{sec:ablation}.
 All other experimental settings remain consistent with those described in \Cref{sec:RQ1}.

 As the results in \Cref{fig:topk}, \oursystem achieves the best performance when \textit{k} = 3.
-Overall, we observe that the reproduction success rate reaches its peak (\ie, 76.7\%) while the average time cost is also minimized (\ie, 233.9 seconds) under this setting.
+Overall, we observe that the reproduction success rate reaches its peak (\ie, 64.52\%) while the average time cost is also minimized (\ie, 241.4 seconds) under this setting.
 This indicates that setting \textit{k} to 3 provides the optimal balance between exploration and exploitation in the decision-making process.

 When \textit{k} < 3, although the detection success rate shows an upward trend, it remains relatively low.
 Meanwhile, the average time cost stays high.
 This is likely because the limited candidate action set misses key actions necessary for reproduction, which ultimately compromises decision quality.